Jesewe/cs2-triggerbot/README.md

 ## Installation

-You can either install the triggerbot by cloning the repository or by downloading a pre-built executable file from the releases.
+You can install the trigger bot by cloning the repository or by downloading a pre-built executable file from the releases.

 ### Option 1: Clone the Repository